Photo by Bob Baikauskas

 (Click on Kate's photo above to contact her by email.)

-We are a group of photography club members who share an interest in making a good photo better or rescuing failures that are worthy of saving.
+We are a group of Photography Club members who share an interest in making a good photo better or rescuing failures that are worthy of saving.
 We also talk about taking a good photo and turning it into a work of art.
-You don't need to be an expert in Photoshop to attend the Enhancement SIG.
+You don't need to be an expert in Photoshop to attend the Photography SIG.
 You don't even need to own photo editing software.
 If you are considering purchasing photo editing software we can help you make that decision.
 If you already own photo editing software but are not getting the results you want we can help you with that also.

 We discuss software tools such as Photoshop, Lightroom, Photoshop Elements, On1 Photo RAW, Affinity Photo as well as other tools such as Photomatix Pro for creating HDR photos and NIK and Topaz as well as other plugins for Photoshop and Lightroom.
 We also discuss some of the better free photo editing software programs.
 We can even show you how you can take a tattered old cherished print photo and bring it back to life.